 It was exciting and fun.

-But boy it was a lot of work.
+But, boy, it was a lot of work.
 By the time the market closed, I was exhausted.

-Now… it was worth it to see all the success my followers were having.
+Now... it was worth it to see all the success my followers were having.

-But I’ve recently been working on something to make it even easier… and potentially much more profitable.
+But I’ve recently been working on something to make it even easier... and potentially much more profitable.